Introduction to Neural Nets

 Obtain the full set of available properties:

 We can also use NetMeasurements to measure various properties of the net.
 NetMeasurements and ClassifierMeasurements share many of the same properties, but each have a few of their own.
-NetMeasurements has the advantage that it is efficiently implemented and even can be run on a GPU, using the TargetDevice option, which makes it much more applicable for large datasets.
+NetMeasurements has the advantage that it is efficiently implemented and even can be run on an NVIDIA graphics card, using the TargetDevice"GPU" option, which makes it much more applicable for large datasets.

 Obtain the overall accuracy: